Server-Factory/Mail-Server-Factory/README.md

 Mail Server Factory supports the following target operating systems:

 - CentOS Server 7 and 8
-- Fedora Server versions: 30 to 33
+- Fedora Server versions: 30 to 34
-- Fedora Workstation versions: 30 to 33
+- Fedora Workstation versions: 30 to 34
-- Ubuntu Desktop 20
+- Ubuntu Desktop 20 and 32

 *Note:* Many other operating systems will be supported in upcoming releases.